 FSP No. APB 14-1 requires the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) to be separately accounted for in a manner that reflects the issuer's nonconvertible debt borrowing rate.
-FSP No. APB 14-1 requires that the initial proceeds from the sale of the Company's \$862.5 million of 2.875% exchangeable senior notes due 2037, \$450.0 million of 3.675% exchangeable senior notes due 2037, \$450.0 million of 3.675% exchangeable senior notes due 2041 be allocated between a liability component and an equity component in a manner that reflects interest expense at the interest rate of similar nonconvertible debt.
+FSP No. APB 14-1 requires that the initial proceeds from the sale of the Operating Partnership's \$862.5 million of 2.875% exchangeable senior notes due 2037, \$450.0 million of 3.75% exchangeable senior notes due 2036 and \$747.5 million of 3.625% exchangeable senior notes due 2014 be allocated between a liability component and an equity component in a manner that reflects interest expense at the interest rate of similar nonconvertible debt.
 The Company measured the fair value of the debt components of the 2.875%, 3.75% and 3.625% exchangeable senior notes for the periods presented based on effective interest rates of 5.630%, 5.958% and 6.555%, respectively.
-The aggregate carrying amount of the debt component was approximately \$1.88 billion and \$1.86 billion (net of the FSP No. 14-1 adjustment of approximately \$160.1 million) at June 30, 2009 and December 31, 2008, respectively.
+The aggregate carrying amount of the debt component was approximately \$1.88 billion and \$1.86 billion (net of the FSP No. 14-1 adjustment of approximately \$16.0 million and \$179.0 million) at June 30, 2009 and December 31, 2008, respectively.
 As a result, the Company attributed an aggregate of approximately \$230.3 million of the proceeds to the equity component of the notes, which represents the excess proceeds received over the fair value of the notes at the date of issuance.
-The equity component of the notes at the date of issuance.
-The equity component of the notes as the relected within Partners' Capital in the Consolidated Balance Sheets.
-The Company reclassified approximately \$1.0 million of deferred financing costs to Partners' Capital, which represented the costs attributable to the equity components of the notes.
+The equity component of the notes has been reflected within Additional Paid-in Capital, which represented the costs attributable to the equity components of the notes.
+The carrying amount of the equity component was approximately \$1.0 million of deferred financing costs to Additional Paid-in Capital, which represented the costs attributable to the equity components of the notes.
 The carrying amount of the equity component was approximately \$229.3 million at June 30, 2009 and December 31, 2008.
-The resulting debt discount will be amortized over the period during which the debt is expected to be outstanding (i.e., through the first optional redemption dates or, in the case of the 2014 notes, the maturity date) as additional non-cash interest expense.
-The aggregate contractual interest expense was approximately \$18.6 million and \$11.5 million for the three months ended June 30, 2009 and 2008, respectively, and approximately \$37.1 million and \$22.7 million for the six months ended June 30, 2009 and 2008, respectively, and approximately \$3.6 million for the three months ended June 30, 2009 and 2008, respectively.
-As a result of applying FSP No. APB 14-1, the Company reported additional non-cash interest expense of approximately \$9.5 million and \$1.5 million for the six months ended June 30, 2009 and 2008, respectively, and approximately \$1.8 million for the six months ended June 30, 2009 and 2008, respectively, and approximately \$1.5 million for the pronouncement to all periods presented.
-As a result, the revised diluted earnings per common unit w
+The resulting debt discount will be amortized over the period during which the debt is expected to be outstanding (i.e.,